-We held a number of responsible business focused stakeholder events in 2012, including face to face meetings with socially responsible investors (SRIs) in the UK and Sweden where discussions centred on specific areas of SRI interest.
-Common themes across these interactions included access to healthcare, research ethics, sales and marketing practice, and the alignment of our responsible business objectives with AstraZeneca’s business strategy.
+We responded to a number of responsible business focused stakeholder events in 2013, particularly socially responsible investors (SRIs) where discussions centred on specific areas of SRI interest.

 Such activities are in addition to our regular engagement with our stakeholders as part of everyday business.
 Whilst these dialogues are principally business driven, they provide the opportunity for responsible business issues or concerns to be raised and discussed.

 We encourage feedback from shareholders both at face-to-face meetings and through formal assessments provided by surveys such as the Dow Jones Sustainability Indexes, which reflect areas of shareholder interest.
 We also hold events specifically for Socially Responsible Investors, where the agenda reflects areas of interest expressed by the SRI community (see above).